DepressionCenter/SleepDataAutomation/README.md

 ## License
 ### Copyright Notice
+Sleep Data Automation™ is a trademark of the The Regents of the University of Michigan.
-Copyright © 2024 The Regents of the University of Michigan
+Copyright © 2024-2026 The Regents of the University of Michigan.

 ### Software and Library License